WHERE VIBE CODERS LEAK THEIR KEYS: 2026 FRONTEND SECRETS REPORT

 For LLM-prompt leaks, the fix is a hard rule: secrets never enter the prompt context.
 If the model needs to act on behalf of a user, mint a short-lived signed token scoped to the action and pass that — not the upstream API key.

-The 24-hour cost of a Stripe sk_live_ leak
+The damage envelope of a Stripe sk_live_ leak

 Methodology

 Probe.
-Each app was loaded as a normal browser.
-Every fetched resource — initial HTML, JavaScript bundles, dynamic imports, source maps if served — was parsed and matched against 100+ regular expressions for known key formats, plus a high-entropy heuristic for likely-secret strings of unknown format.
+Each app is loaded as a normal browser.
+Every fetched resource — initial HTML, JavaScript bundles, dynamic imports, source maps if served — is parsed and matched against 100+ regular expressions for known key formats, plus a high-entropy heuristic for likely-secret strings of unknown format.

 Validation.
-Stripe and Supabase keys were validated structurally (format and checksum where present); we did not attempt any authenticated request against the provider, so the “leak rate” measures keys that look valid by format and were reachable, not keys we confirmed are active.
+Stripe and Supabase keys are validated structurally (format and checksum where present); we do not attempt any authenticated request against the provider, so a positive detection identifies keys that look valid by format and were reachable, not keys confirmed to be active.

 De-duplication.
 Multiple occurrences of the same key in the same bundle count once.
 Multiple distinct keys of the same type in the same app count separately.

 Limits.
-This study measures keys present in the static or runtime-loaded bundle visible to a normal browser.
-It does not measure keys exposed only after authentication, keys exposed via debug endpoints triggered by query parameters, or keys exposed by side channels (server logs, error responses on edge cases).
+This catalog covers keys present in the static or runtime-loaded bundle visible to a normal browser.
+It does not cover keys exposed only after authentication, keys exposed via debug endpoints triggered by query parameters, or keys exposed by side channels (server logs, error responses on edge cases).

 Calibration against ref0.
-Every probe is also run against ref0 — a clean reference site that ships zero secrets.
+Every signature is also run against ref0 — a clean reference site that ships zero secrets.
 Any signature that fires on ref0 is a false positive and the rule is killed.
-The 100+ signatures in production are net of false-positive elimination; the per-key counts in the table above reflect only signatures that distinguished ref0 from a deliberately leaky scenario.
+The 100+ signatures in production are net of false-positive elimination; every claim in this catalog reflects signatures that distinguished ref0 from a deliberately leaky scenario.

 Reproduce on the public benchmark